Alex A. Adjei, MD, PhD, FACP

 Mayo Clinic, Rochester, MN

 Alex A. Adjei, MD, PhD, FACP, just took up a position as head of the Early Cancer Therapeutics Program and Director of Global Oncology at Mayo Clinic where he had started his career.
-Prior to this appointment, he was Professor and Chair of the Department of Medicine, and Senior Vice President of Clinical Research at Roswell Park Cancer Institute.
+Prior to this appointment, he was Professor and Chair of the Department of Medicine, and Senior Vice President of Clinical Research at Roswell Park Comprehensive Cancer Center.
 He is a world-renowned clinical scientist with expertise in drug development, cancer pharmacology, early phase clinical trials and lung cancer.
 Dr Adjei has a passion for teaching, mentoring and the training of the next generation of clinical investigators, particular minority investigators and investigators from developing countries.
 In recognition of his expertise and long track record in mentorship and oncology drug development, Dr. Adjei was recognized in 2012 as the first recipient of the American Society of Clinical Oncology (ASCO) Drug Development Research Professorship.
 This award has allowed him to focus a significant portion of his time in mentoring junior faculty, both from the U.S. and internationally, in the areas of drug development, clinical trial design and regulatory science.

 Dr. Adjei is an active member of numerous professional organizations.
 As a member of the American Association for Cancer Research (AACR), he has served on numerous committees.
 He was Chair of the Minorities in Cancer Research Council and co-Chair of the AACR’s 2005, 2007 and 2012 Annual Meetings.
 He has served on ASCO’s annual meeting program committee twice and has been a member of the Translational Research Task Force, Cancer Research Committee and Grants Selection Committee.